mvolkmann/blog/src/prolog.md

 % This writes each one to stdout. maplist(write, Result).
 ```

+The `format_` DCG non-terminal can also be used with the
+`phrase_to_stream` predicate to write the result to a given stream.

 The `put` predicate writes a single ASCII value to the current output stream.
 It is the counterpart to the `get` predicate.